grafana/grafana-operator/docs/blog/v4-v5-migration.md

     }
 ```

-And here you can see a v5 dashboard and what we are aiming for.
+And here is the same dashboard but adapted to v5.

 ```yaml
 apiVersion: grafana.integreatly.org/v1beta1